-OG colorway: All-white
+OG colourway: All-white

-Grail colorway: Adidas Superstar 35th Anniversary #35
+Grail colourway: Adidas Superstar 35th Anniversary #35

 Most iconic moment: The Run D.M.C. video for ’My Adidas’

-The Superstar was an evolution of the Supergrip that added the now famous rubber toe protector.
-This revolutionary low-top adaptation of the Pro Model was adopted by over 75% of NBA players at the time including MVP Kareem Abdul-Jabbar, but wouldn’t see a general release until the mid-70’s when it became a firm street culture favorite.
+The Superstar was an evolution of the Supergrip that which added the now famous rubber toe protector.
+This revolutionary low-top adaptation of the Pro Model was adopted by over 75% of NBA players at the time including MVP Kareem Abdul-Jabbar, but wouldn’t see a general release until the mid-70’s when it became a firm street culture favourite.

 “Like the Converse Chuck Taylor, it’s hard to remember that the adidas Superstar ever was an on-court performance basketball shoe because it’s been iconic off the court for so long.
 Also known as simply the “Shelltoe,” the Superstar has been popular on the streets since the early days of hip-hop when it was championed by b-boys with fat laces and Run DMC with no laces.
 It’s never not been in style since.” - Zack of Stadium Goods